parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-and-remembering.md

 **Some medication used for memory and thinking difficulties:**

 - If a significant memory and thinking problem is identified, the first line treatment is a type of medication called a cholinesterase inhibitor.
-There are several different types, but most commonly used are _rivastigmine_ or _donepezil_.
+There are several different types, but most commonly used are <ins>rivastigmine</ins> or <ins>donepezil</ins>.
-- If these are not suitable due to other medical problems, or if the side effects are a big problem, then the next choice is a medication called _memantine_.
+- If these are not suitable due to other medical problems, or if the side effects are a big problem, then the next choice is a medication called <ins>memantine</ins>.

-**Some medications that _may_ make memory and thinking worse for some people:**
+**Some medications that <ins>may</ins> make memory and thinking worse for some people:**
 There are benefits and risks of all medication so you should speak to your healthcare professional if you have any concerns.

 - Anticholinergic medications (e.g. oxybutynin, solifenacin, amitriptyline)